-If you already have a single touch payroll enabled software provider that you are doing payroll through, you can start now or wait until the 1st of July.
+If you already have a STP enabled software provider that you are doing payroll through, you can start now or wait until the 1st of July.

 If not, you need to make sure you stay compliant, update your software and remain ahead!

 Feel free to contact us at Ashok Parekh & Co!

 We are more than happy to help and make the process as easy as possible for you!
 We can review your current software or set you up with a brand new one.
 Once we do, you’ll wonder why you didn’t do it earlier!
 We offer affordable all inclusive monthly packages to assist with all aspects of bookkeeping, business advisory and taxation.
 Book in for a free consult today in Kalgoorlie, Mandurah, Bunbury or Karratha